elenidriva/Hellas-Camp-Schema-using-SQL-Server/README.md

 # Hellas-Camp-Schema-using-SQL-Server
+The whole objective of the Project is included in the .pdf file.
+To sum up the key points of what's being demonstrated here are the following:
 	Creation of the Database in SQL Server according to the business rules.
 	Normalisation up to 3NF.
 	SQL script included for the creation of the database.